Are you struggling to keep up with your high-energy child? Here are four simple strategies that will help you regain your sanity.

 3: Be Ready with Distractions

 It might seem like taking the easy way out to just pull up a game on your smartphone and hand it over when your child gets antsy in public, but sometimes you really just need your child to be safely and quietly occupied so that you can take care of other business for a moment.
-If your child tends to get squirmy, you’ve probably already gotten used to having an arsenal in your purse of things to distract them.
+If your child tends to get squirmy, you’ve probably already gotten used to having an arsenal of things to distract them in your purse.
 Here are some tips to get the most out of your limited space:

 - Tactile toys that can be manipulated will probably get the most mileage.